All About the Drug Ecstasy

-Although ecstasy addicts are not the highest percentage of drug users in rehabilitation facilities, The Florida House Experience offers programs to addicts of any substance.
+Although ecstasy addicts are not the highest percentage of drug users in rehabilitation facilities, FHE Health offers programs to addicts of any substance.
 Our behavioral therapy program helps with ecstasy addiction, and we have implemented this into our treatment program.

 Our rehabilitation facility offers state of the art treatment including detox, residential, outpatient, medical, psychological, and aftercare programs.
 During recovery, our goal is to help guide you to sobriety and reinforce every aspect of life.